lethain/icarus/README.md

-Conceivably we might want to add a `iremove` command at some point to truly remove content, or you could just use `"draft": true` to remove the indexes and then do `redis-cli REM slug.<post-slug>` if you like living on the edge!
+Conceivably we might want to add a `iremove` command at some point to truly remove content, or you could just use `"draft": true` to remove the indexes and then do `redis-cli REM page.<post-slug>` if you like living on the edge!

 ## History